tangledbytes/nodejs-snowflake/README.md

 for id generation also guaratees that the generated number will be of size 64 bits.

 ### NOTE
-The ID generator produces faster ids if the return type is bigint, but this option is disabled by default to the
+The ID generator produces faster ids if the return type is bigint, but this option is disabled by default because
-time javascript bigint to string conversion will take.
+of the time javascript bigint to string conversion will take.
 This conversion is thus by default handled by C++ internally.

 ## How to install